 Building your profile is hard drive intensive, since the computer is copying and creating new files.
 This can take about three to four minutes.
 After that initial log in, Windows then loads your custom profile more quickly.

 Through the process of building a new profile, Windows is copying and creating personalized settings for all of the software that is installed on the computer.

-There are over 200 applications installed on each computer, and some of those software packages are quite large, further increasing the time it takes to build your profile.
+There are more than 200 applications installed on each computer, and some of those software packages are larger than others, further increasing the time it takes to build your profile.

-There are over 40,000 active users in our computer labs each semester, so storing custom profiles for each person isn’t realistic.
+There are more than 40,000 active users in our computer labs each semester, so storing custom profiles for each person isn’t a realistic option.

-To keep your data secure and protect the computers against viruses, IT Services wipes all user and profile data off of the computer each time it reboots.
-Unlike your personal computer, your profile is cleared each time you log out in a computer lab.
+To keep your data secure and protect the computers against viruses, IT Services wipes all user and profile data off a computer each time it reboots.
+Unlike with your personal computer, your profile is cleared each time you log out in a computer lab.